chachipirulin/Turn-OFF-periodically-screen-Mac-Linux/README.md

 0 REQUIREMENTS: INSTALL BREW AND LAUNCHTL

 Follow the steps in: https://brew.sh/ to install Brew.
-Afterwards, you need to install launchctl. for doing that, open your terminal and type the following:
+Afterwards, you need to install launchctl.
+For doing that, open your terminal and type the following:

             brew install launchctl-completion